opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 The connection settings are identical for authentication and authorization and are added to the `config` sections.

-### Hostname and Port
+### Hostname and port

-To configure the hostname and port of your Active Directory server(s):
+To configure the hostname and port of your Active Directory servers, use the following:

 ```yml
 config: